 - You suspect the tax hit you’d take on a rollover now is less than what you’d pay on distributions in retirement.

-When a Roth Conversion May Not Be a Good Idea
+When It May Not Be a Good Idea

 There are also a couple of situations where a Roth IRA may not make sense for you: